a-givertzman/fr-service/README.md

 - **Variable**

+The result of the computation node can be stored in the variable, wich can be used late in the any computation node.

 ```yaml
 # Syntax
 let <VariableName>:
     input...
 ```

-The result of the computation node can be stored in the variable, wich can be used late in the any computation node.
 For example variable 'Var' defined.
-And used late in the function 'Add'.
+And used late in the function 'Add':

 ```yaml
 service Task ExampleTask: